hyperledger/indy-hipe/text/error-handling/README.md

 ### Fields

-In the following, only `friendly_ltxt` and either `friendly_ltxt.code`+`@msg_catalog` or one localized alternative are required.
+In the following, only `explain_ltxt` and either `explain_ltxt.code`+`@msg_catalog` or one localized alternative are required.
 Other fields will be relevant and useful in many use cases, but not always.
 Including empty or null fields is discouraged; best practice is to include as many fields as you can fill with useful data, and to omit the others.

 **@id**: An identifier for this message, as described in [the message threading HIPE](https://github.com/hyperledger/indy-hipe/blob/613ed302bec4dcc62ed6fab1f3a38ce59a96ca3e/text/message-threading/README.md#message-ids).
 Although this decorator is not required, it is STRONGLY recommended for errors, because including it makes it possible to dialog about the error itself in a branched thread (e.g., suggest a retry, report a resolution, ask for more information).

 **@thread**: A thread decorator that places the `problem-report` into a thread context.
-If the error was triggered in the processing of a message, then the triggering message is the head of a new thread of which the error message is the second member (`@thread.seqnum` = 1).
-In such cases, the `@thread.pthid` (parent thread id) here would be the `@id` of the triggering message.
+If the error was triggered in the processing of a message, then the `problem-report` is that thread's next message from its sender, per the threading model.
 If the problem-report is unrelated to a message, the thread decorator is mostly redundant, as `@thread.thid` must equal `@id` and `@thread.seqnum` must be 0.

 **@msg_catalog** (required): a DID reference that provides a way to look up the error code in a catalog.
 The DID resolves to an endpoint that is combined with the DID fragment (e.g. `;spec/error-codes/123` in the above) to define a concrete URL with the error details.
-This is the same technique used for message family specifications.
+This is the same technique used for message family specifications, and in fact could be a message family identifier, if the documentation for the message family includes codes for `problem-report`s.

-**friendly-ltxt**: Contains human-readable, localized alternative string(s) that explain the problem.
+**explain-ltxt**: Contains human-readable, localized alternative string(s) that explain the problem.
 It is highly recommended that `code` and `@msg_catalog` are included, allowing the error to be searched on the web and documented formally.
 See [the Localized Messages HIPE](https://github.com/hyperledger/indy-hipe/blob/f67741ae5b06bbf457f35b95818bd2e9419767d7/text/localized-messages/README.md).